Skip to main content

 Is there anything to prepare before the appointment?

-Yes, Y/D food and Methimazole medication should be stopped two weeks before the consultation in order to begin treatment as early as possible.
+Yes, Y/D food and Methimazole must be stopped two weeks before the consultation in order to start treatment as soon as possible.